weblancaster/expressjs-static-boilerplate/README.md

 nodemon server.js
 ```

-To watch and build the minify and uglify automatic right after you do any change to your main files "app.js, app.css"
+To watch and run the Grunt.js task on any change to your main files "app.js, app.css"
 ```ruby
 grunt watch
 ```